 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

 According to a report by Common Sense Media in 2021, on average, children between the ages of 8 and 12 spent 5 hours and 33 minutes online daily and teens between the ages of 13 and 18 spent 8 hours and 39 minutes online daily.
 During this time, they might be accessing platforms.
-As caregivers, it can feel impossible to keep track of every website or app that your kids are employing to access or share information.
-Some kids may even know how to use a private browser to hide information from their caregivers.
+As caregivers, it can feel impossible to keep track of every website or app that your kids are using to access or share information.
+Some kids may even know how to use a private browser in order to hide information from their caregivers.
 One of the risks associated with a large amount of unsupervised internet use is that some kids and teens might be exposed to information that may not be appropriate for their age or developmental level.
 This could include information on controversial current events, natural disasters, community violence, inappropriate sexual content and harmful ideologies, including hate speech, the glorification of eating disorders and strict body image standards, racism, and many other issues.

-The Video Playground: A New Frontier
+The Tech Playground: A New Frontier

-Boons: The Internet as an Educator
+Advantages: The Internet as an Educator

 • Skill Development: Kids can learn new skills through online tutorials, be it coding, music, or art.

-The Risks: Directing through Jungle
+The Risks: Navigating the Jungle

 1. Online Safety: Children are vulnerable to online predators and inappropriate content.